-Medica covers physician directed hospital and ambulatory surgical center services as described in your Benefit Chart.
+Medica covers physician directed hospital and ambulatory surgical center services as described in the Benefit Chart section of this Policy.
 More than one copayment or coinsurance may be required if you receive more than one service, or see more than one provider per visit.

-Important: The most specific and appropriate section of this Policy and your Benefit Chart will apply for benefits related to the treatment of a specific condition.
+Important: The most specific and appropriate section of this Policy will apply for benefits related to the treatment of a specific condition.